msrethab/02-AstroWeightCalculator-jQuery/README.md

 -Overall code format cleaned up

 Version 1.0.2

-- Removed Header
+-Removed Header

-- Changed input selector layout to match mock-up more closely
+-Changed input selector layout to match mock-up more closely

+Version 1.0.3

+-Changed for loop iteration into a jQuery each method

+-Changed toFixed to Math.round method for more accurate rounding